Apply to vetted scholarship programs in one click

 1. Save money

 Perhaps one of the best (and most common) reasons to attend a community college is all the money you can save by starting there.
-While the average cost of annual tuition at in-state four-year universities was $9,580, out-of-state annual tuition averaged $27,437 per year, and that at private universities averaged a whopping $37,200.
+Below is a breakdown of what the annual cost of tuition looks like at different institutions.

-Community college tuition, on the other hand, averages $3,400 annually for in-state students, far less than the cost of an in-state four-year university.
-Many states (19 of them!) have even made community college free for full-time students who reside in the same state, making it an even better deal than it was before.
+Many states have even made community college free for full-time students who reside in the same state, making it an even better deal than it was before.

 If money and financial aid play a big part in choosing a college, we highly recommend checking out your local community college.
 If you still want to attend a four-year university at some point, you can simply transfer out of community college after a year or two (and to your dream university).